resistaiart/forge-service/README.md

 ### The Solution: Prompt Packages

-**Prompt Packages are synchronized, structured blueprints** that eliminate fragmentation.
+**Prompt Packages are synchronised, structured blueprints** that eliminate fragmentation.
 Each package:

 - **Ties directly** to exact ComfyUI workflows (text-to-image, text-to-video, image-to-video)
-- **Optimizes every parameter** - checkpoints, samplers, schedulers, resolutions, LoRAs, seeds
+- **Optimises every parameter** - checkpoints, samplers, schedulers, resolutions, LoRAs, seeds
 - **Is versioned and documented** for quality, speed, and fidelity
 - **Records what changed** and why it changed
 - **Remains auditable, reusable, and scalable**